 A recent law practice management article described the client's perspective in hiring an attorney as one of the most complicated and stressful activities most people ever engage in - it was even described as more stressful than buying a house.
+The goal of Stolte Law, LLC is to make hiring an attorney much less of a headache.
+We offer up-front, flat-fee services.
+When you finish your initial consultation, you will know exactly how much your retainer will be.
+We are regularly told our pricing is lower by hundreds or thousands of dollars.

-HOURLY vs. FLAT-RATE FEES
+HOURLY vs. FLAT-RATE FEE ATTORNEYS

 An hourly fee agreement can leave you wondering how much your attorney will cost.
 Hourly attorneys will charge for phone calls, responding to or preparing an email to the prosecutor, or sometimes just to think about your case.
 This can cause massive fluctuations in the costs of particular criminal cases and it can be a problem for a lot of people.